-These instructions explain the steps you must complete after you receive Your Award Notification.
+These instructions explain the steps you must complete after you receive Your Award Notification from TU.

 Complete Part 2 (Accepting Aid) within 2 weeks of submitting your TU Enrollment Contract.

 All students are required to read the entire Award Guide because it explains your award requirements and your aid responsibilities.
 It also explains your aid offers, and how they were calculated.

 To authorize TU to discuss your aid data with your parents (or others), you must complete our Release of Information Form.
 Please visit Forms & Online Services now.
 Federal law prohibits us from discussing your aid without your authorization.

 It is also extremely important that you check your online To-Do-List weekly because we may request additional documents as we process your file.
 Submit all documents within two weeks of our first request.

-If your Online Services To-Do-List requests verification documents, we must verify the data you reported on your FAFSA.
+If your Online Services To-Do-List requests verification documents, we must verify the accuracy of the data you reported on your FAFSA.
 Please carefully follow our Verification Instructions, and promptly submit your Verification Worksheet and IRS tax documentation.

 If you do not check your email and To-Do-List regularly and fail to complete required aid tasks by the deadlines, your aid will be canceled or delayed, and you may receive a $150 late payment fine.

-If at any time you decide to enroll part-time (less than 12 units) for the fall or spring semesters, you must submit a Course Load Change Form to prevent delays to aid payments and rebates.
+If at any time you decide to enroll part-time (less than 12 units) for the fall or spring semesters, you must submit a Course Load Change Form to notify us and prevent delays to your aid payments and rebates.
 Visit Forms & Online Services.

 On your FAFSA, what housing status did you list for TU?

 If at any time you decide to change your housing status, you must notify TU (and MHEC, if it applies to you).